CHIHCHIEH-LAI/HLS/block_matrix_multiplication/README.md

 ---
   Comparing to the original design from "pp4fpgas", my optimized design's total interval is reduced from 197 to 62 without any additional hardware cost.

-  For more results and analysis, please check the slides and report.
+  For more results and analysis, please check the slides and the report.

 Question
 ---